Kriptotech/Kriptotech/README.md

 .

-- 👀 we are currently working with Mobile and web skills.
+- 👀 we are currently working with Mobile and web projects.
 - 🌱 we are always learning.
 - 💞️ we love technology, coffee and applying knowledge to solve problems.